voxpupuli/puppet-grafana_alloy/README.md

 This module configures the [Grafana Alloy](https://grafana.com/docs/alloy/latest/) service.

 ## Usage
-To use that module, you need to call the main class either via puppet :
+To use this module, you need to include the main class either via puppet or hieradata.
 ```puppet
 include grafana_alloy
 ```

-either
+hieradata example:
 ```yaml
 ---
 classes: